Skip to content

 • target

-Comma seperated list of target URNs.
+Comma separated list of target URNs.

 Deploy your application.
 By default, it deploys to your personal stage.

-SST_BUILD_CONCURRENCY=8 sst deploy
+SST_BUILD_CONCURRENCY_SITE=2 SST_BUILD_CONCURRENCY_CONTAINER=2 SST_BUILD_CONCURRENCY_FUNCTION=8 sst deploy

 You can change this based on how much memory your CI environment has.